husein14azimi/jwt/readme.md

 ### virtual environment
-virtual environment is dependent on the address of its directory; that's why it is created after renaming the project.
+virtual environment is dependent on the address of its directory; that's why it is created after renaming the project. change `<the_name>` to your desired name:

 ```
 python -m venv <the_name>